dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-tools.md

 Integrate dbt Cloud and [Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/) (ADF) for a smooth data process, from data ingestion to data transformation.
 You can seamlessly trigger dbt Cloud jobs upon completion of ingestion jobs by using the [dbt API](/docs/dbt-cloud-apis/overview) in ADF.
 Need help building this out?
 [Contact us](https://www.getdbt.com/contact/) today!

-This video provides you with a detailed overview of how to trigger a dbt Cloud job via the API in Azure Data Factory.
+The following video provides you with a detailed overview of how to trigger a dbt Cloud job via the API in Azure Data Factory.

 <LoomVideo id="8dcc1d22a0bf43a1b89ecc6f6b6d0b18" />